curityio/kubernetes-training/README.md

 - Run the Curity Identity Server behind an API gateway.
 - Expose the admin UI and runtime endpoints using domain based URLs.

-## Lesson 3 - HTTPS External URLs with Certificate Auto Renewal
+### 3 - HTTPS External URLs with Certificate Auto Renewal

 Follow the [README instructions](./lesson-3/README.md) to learn how to: